"Where bacon is bacon

 The Recipe du Jour

-A little over twelve years ago Rich, Walt, and I sat
+A little over fourteen years ago Rich, Walt, and I sat

 around my Maryland kitchen table during a weekend get